Judson, Alberta

-Judson is a former unincorporated community in southern Alberta, Canada within the County of Warner No. 5.
-It is located on Highway 61 between the villages of Stirling and Wrentham, approximately 45 km southeast of the City of Lethbridge.
+Judson is a former unincorporated community in southern Alberta, Canada, within the County of Warner No. 5.
+Once the site of a railway station, Judson was retained as a toponym into the 21st century for farms and properties in the vicinity.

+It is located on Highway 61 between the villages of Stirling and Wrentham, approximately 45 km southeast of Lethbridge.